leonid-pishchulin/poseval/README.md

 #### Video-based pose tracking

 Multiple Object Tracking (MOT) metrics [2] are used for evaluation of video-based pose tracking.
 Our implementation builds on the MOT evaluation code [4] and requires predicted body poses with tracklet IDs as input.
 First, for each frame, for each body joint class, distances between predicted locations and GT locations are computed.
 Then, predicted tracklet IDs and GT tracklet IDs are taken into account and all (prediction, GT) pairs with distances not exceeding PCKh [3] threshold are considered during global matching of predicted tracklets to GT tracklets for each particular body joint.
 Global matching minimizes the total assignment distance.
-Finally, Multiple Object Tracker Accuracy (MOTA), Multiple Object Tracker Precision (MOTP), Precision and Recall metrics are computed.
-We report MOTA metric for each body joint class and average over all body joints, while for MOTP, Precision and Recall we report averages only.
+Finally, Multiple Object Tracker Accuracy (MOTA), Multiple Object Tracker Precision (MOTP), Precision, and Recall metrics are computed.
+We report MOTA metric for each body joint class and average over all body joints, while for MOTP, Precision, and Recall we report averages only.

 ### Evaluation (local)